MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

     }
     ```

-    This operation (`BellTest`) will loop for `count` iterations, set a specified `initial` value on a qubit and then measure (`M`) the result.
+    This operation (`TestBellState`) will loop for `count` iterations, set a specified `initial` value on a qubit and then measure (`M`) the result.
 It will gather statistics on how many zeros and ones we've measured and return them to the caller.
 It performs one other necessary operation.
 It resets the qubit to a known state (`Zero`) before returning it allowing others to allocate this qubit in a known state.
 This is required by the `using` statement.

 ### About variables in Q#